HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 conversion of a Roman proconsul, Sergius Paulus, was an augury of ultimate victory.
 Before the first century had run out, a prince and princess of the reigning house, Clemens and Domitilla, the cousins of the Emperor Domitian, suffered for their adherence to the new faith.
-Soon after, about the year 110, Pliny reports to the Emperor that many " of every rank " were infected with the strange superstition.
+Soon after, about the year 110, Pliny reports to the Emperor that many "of every rank" were infected with the strange superstition.
 In the latter half of the second century Irenæus speaks more than once of Christians at the Imperial Court.
 At the close of the century Marcia, who was all- powerful with the worthless Commodus,